 - Most coaches learned to play tennis when they were prodigal kids, and one day they came to adult consciousness with expert tennis skills.
 This makes them unequipped to understand how hard it is to learn how to play tennis as adults.

 - The problem with packaged tennis lesson deals is that there’s no incentive for the teaching pro to get the lesson in since they’ve already been paid, and coaches can just say, “Nope, too cold today.”
 In other news, I’m going to give up on doing anything tennis-related with human beings – players, coaches – in the winter.
 If people aren’t cancelling on me, then they’re whining about the elements to me.
 Ball machines don’t cancel.
 People do.

-- In one lesson, my coach tore apart my serve.
+- In one lesson, Coach #1A tore apart my serve.
 We left the hour with that stroke in pieces.
 The next night, I worked on my serve by myself, and one of the head pros happened by and said the shot looked better.
-I told my coach when I saw her a few days later about the compliment.
+I told Coach #1A when I saw her a few days later about the compliment.
 She looked at me incredulously, “He said that after one lesson?”